Vedic Sanskrit grammar: Basics

 Verb conjugation in Sanskrit involves the interplay of number, person, voice, mood and tense, with the following variables:

 Further, participles are considered part of the verbal systems although they are not verbs themselves, and as with other Sanskrit nouns, they can be declined across seven or eight cases, for three genders and three numbers.

 As many as a dozen types of infinitives can be found in Vedic, although only a couple of types are frequent.

 Building blocks

 Stem formation

 The starting point for conjugation is the root.
-As a first step, the root may be subject to treatment to form a stem, before which personal endings are suffixed.
+As a first step, the root may be subject to treatment to form a stem, to which personal endings are suffixed.
 The types of possible treatment are: